How to Write Meta Descriptions

 • It tells readers what they stand to gain (more traffic and sales)

-• It clarifies what the post is about (link building tips from experts)
+• It clarifies what the post is about (link-building tips from experts)

-• The keyword is more targeted (link building strategies)
+• The keyword is more targeted (link-building strategies)

 • It’s a decent length

-• It sounds trustworthy and knowledgable
+• It sounds trustworthy and knowledgeable

 Bad meta description example #2: